Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Prompts Used in Our Models

 \subsection{Prompt for video summarization}

-In Section~\ref{sec:multi-summary}, we explore different model variants for video summarization, namely SUM-shot, SUM-holistic, and SUM-text.
-For training SUM-shot and SUM-holistic, we use the same text prompt as in single-shot video captioning, shown in Figure~\ref{fig:supp_shot_caption_prompt}.
-The key distinction between these models lies in the arrangement of visual tokens: SUM-shot incorporates shot-specific information such as shot number or index along with visual tokens from each shot, whereas SUM-holistic uniformly samples 16 frames across the video.
-For SUM-text, the input prompt is similar to that of SUM-shot, with the primary difference being the attachment of single-shot captions instead of shot visual tokens.
-This organized prompt is then fed into Vicuana for both training and testing purposes.
+In Sec.~\ref{sec:multi-summary}, we explore different model variants for video summarization, namely MiniGPT4-SUM-shot, MiniGPT4-SUM-holistic, and VideoChat2-SUM-shot.
+For training these models, we use the same text prompt as in single-shot video captioning, shown in Figure~\ref{fig:supp_shot_caption_prompt}.
+The key distinction between MiniGPT4-SUM-shot and MiniGPT4-SUM-holistic lies in the arrangement of visual tokens: MiniGPT4-SUM-shot incorporates shot-specific information such as shot number or index along with visual tokens from each shot, whereas MiniGPT4-SUM-holistic uniformly samples frames across the video.
+For VideoChat2-SUM-shot, the input prompt is the same to MiniGPT4-SUM-shot.